mukmalone/ros_hideandseek/README.md

 ## Usage ##

-To use the `ros_hideandseek` pacage clone this repository into the `src` folder of your catkin workspace.
+To use the `ros_hideandseek` package clone this repository into the `src` folder of your catkin workspace.

 Then build the workspace with `catkin_make`.